 In my research, I am analyzing different pathways to enhance food security while simultaneously preserving biodiversity.
 With Tanzania as a case study I am exploring how biodiversity would be impacted by an increase in crop production and how such an increase would impact the agricultural markets.
-In order to model scenarios of possible future land use changes in which biodiversity and crop production is considered differently, I am collecting data with experts’ questionnaires and interviews.
-This data will then be used to simulate impacts on the Tanzanian economy in the International Model for Policy Analysis of Agricultural Commodities and Trade (IMPACT).
+In order to model scenarios of possible future land use changes in which biodiversity and crop production are considered differently, I am collecting data with experts’ questionnaires and interviews.
+This data will then be used in a model to simulate impacts on the Tanzanian economy.

 |Since 2021||PhD Student in Environmental Science.
 Research Group: Land-Use Change.
 University of Basel.
 Switzerland.|